Why water is a huge issue for Texans right now - Local News 8

 “Our normal attack would involve multiple hoses and lots of water on the fire, so we’ve obviously just had to adjust,” said spokesperson Joseph Arrington.

-Meanwhile, at Houston Hobby Airport, flights have been canceled or diverted due to a lack of water.
+Meanwhile, at Houston Hobby Airport, flights were canceled or diverted Wednesday due to a lack of water.
+Teams provided non-consumable water to airport restrooms from portable water storage tanks.
+Limited water service was restored by Thursday morning and the airport was operational, officials said.

-“For now, all flights have been canceled or diverted for the remainder of the day,” Houston Hobby said on Twitter.
-“Our team is manually providing non-consumable water to airport restrooms from portable water storage tanks.”

 Some are using melted snow and pool water for drinking and flushing toilets